Center for Children and Youth

 In 2010, the Center for Children and Youth hosted a national conference in Springdale, Ark., focused on the confluence of literacy and the arts.
 The conference featured speakers from the Kennedy Center for Performing Arts, Temple University, the National Council of Teachers of English, and local experts on arts integration approaches to teaching.
 Later in 2010, Dr. Chris Goering in the Curriculum and Instruction Department was appointed as the center's first director.
 The center has since expanded its initiatives to include an annual statewide conference on arts integration (ARTful Teaching Conference), ongoing arts integration PD for local educators (the ARTeacher Fellowship program), literacy programs involving local teaching artists (the Arkansas Studio Project), and a recent partnership with Arkansas A+ Schools.
 The work of the Center for Children and Youth has led to numerous invitations to present at national conferences, as well as the publication of multiple scholarly articles and book chapters.

-The current director of CCY is Hung Pham.
+The director of CCY is Hung Pham.
 For more information on the Center for Children and Youth activities, email Mr. Pham at firstname.lastname@example.org or call him at 479-575-5513.
+Its website is children-youth.uark.edu.